fivetran/dbt_mixpanel/README.md

     mixpanel_schema: your_schema_name
 ```

-#### Option B: Union multiple connectors
+#### Option B: Union multiple connections
-If you have multiple Mixpanel connectors in Fivetran and would like to use this package on all of them simultaneously, we have provided functionality to do so.
+If you have multiple Mixpanel connections in Fivetran and would like to use this package on all of them simultaneously, we have provided functionality to do so.
 For each source table, the package will union all of the data together and pass the unioned table into the transformations.
 The `source_relation` column in each model indicates the origin of each record.

 To use this functionality, you will need to set the `mixpanel_sources` variable in your root `dbt_project.yml` file: